 The brand gets its leather from the byproduct of the meat industry and uses eco-friendly tanning methods.
 The Leather Working Group certifies its leather.

 This brand prides itself on providing efficiency and comfort with its barefoot technology.
 They make shoes for men, women, and children.
-Their shoe range includes running shoes, lace-ups, slip-on, and boots.
+Their shoe range includes running shoes, lace-ups, slip-ons, and boots.

 Vivobarefoot uses wild hide leather ethically sourced from small-scale farmers in Ethiopia.
-Other materials include algae and recycled plastic.
+Other materials include algae and recycled plastic bottle components.
 The brand is a B Corp, so you can rest assured that they are environmentally and socially responsible.

 The brand repairs shoes for its customers in the UK.
 However, not all Vivobarefoot shoes qualify for repairs.
 The service is not free.
 They also allow customers to send their faulty shoes to be refurbished and resold.